Description

 - It can either be powered via the 12V output on the inverter (needs power cable) or alternatively **Note*,

-- You need to have a micro-USB type B phone charger to supply power (depending on the microcontroller we have in stock this might be type C)
+- You need to have a USB type C phone charger to supply power

 The DeyeSolarDesktop will give you a plug-and-play starting point to monitor your solar system https://github.com/tomatensaus/DeyeSolarDesktop